4 Ways to Manage Holiday Bloating

 1. Back to Basics

 Optimal digestion begins with getting back to the basics, which means that we must be in a state of rest as opposed to a state of stress when we’re eating.
-By slowing down and taking a breath before eating, we’re giving the body, and the parasympathetic nervous system, the signal to allow appropriate blood flow to the digestive tract.1 Slowing down, swallowing less air and chewing properly makes it easier on the digestive system and gives the brain the chance to realize that we’ve had enough food.
-This mindful eating approach lessens the likelihood of overeating, which is also one of the main culprits of bloating and other stomach discomfort!
+By slowing down and taking a breath before eating, we’re giving the body, and the parasympathetic nervous system, the signal to allow appropriate blood flow to the digestive organs.1

 2. Avoid Overloading

-Don’t make the common mistake of avoiding meals and snacks throughout the day to save your calories up for holiday meals.
+Don’t make the common mistake of avoiding meals and snacks throughout the day to save your calories up for your favorite holiday meal.
 This strategy nearly always backfires and usually results in eating too much in one sitting - a major stress on the digestive system!
 A much better strategy is to follow hunger cues throughout the day so that you can enjoy your favorite foods in moderate amounts.
-By avoiding overindulging with large meals or constant grazing throughout the day, your body will thank you by avoiding the stomach pain and stomach discomfort that usually follows overeating.
+By following certain mindful eating tips and avoiding overindulging with a big meal or constant grazing throughout the day, your body will thank you by avoiding the stomach pain and discomfort that usually follows overeating.

 3. Limit Offenders

-Being aware of any food intolerance and certain trigger foods so you can avoid or limit them will go a long way when it comes to knowing how to prevent bloating and other digestive issues.
+Being aware of any food intolerance and other trigger foods so you can avoid or limit them will go a long way when it comes to preventing digestive issues and bloating.
 Some of the food culprits causing the most problems are highly fermented foods that aren’t easily digested in the small intestine.
-A group of carbohydrates known as the FODMAPS includes things like lactose from any dairy product and fructose from fruit.
-In some people, these foods may be poorly absorbed in the small intestine and instead they move through to the large colon where they are fermented by the gut bacteria causing gas pain and stomach bloating.
+A group of carbohydrates known as the FODMAPS includes things like lactose from dairy products and fructose from fruit.
+In some people, these foods may be poorly absorbed in the small intestine and instead they move through to the large colon where they are fermented by the gut bacteria causing painful gas and uncomfortable stomach bloating.
 Other common foods to consider limiting include wheat, artificial sweeteners (sorbitol, xylitol, mannitol), sulfurous veggies (onions, garlic, Brussel sprouts) as well as high fiber foods.

 4. Take Probiotics

-When it comes to the holidays, there’s no need to sit back and avoid your favorite indulgences completely.
-By paying attention to the tips and tools mentioned above you can take charge of your belly and bloat, leaving you to enjoy the season along with all of the festive cheer!
+When it comes to the holidays and how to prevent holiday bloating, there’s no need to sit back and avoid your favorite indulgences completely.
+By paying attention to the tips and tools mentioned above you can take charge of your bloated stomach, leaving you to enjoy the season along with all of the festive cheer!

 Looking to stock up on Bio-K+ ?
 Check out our collection of products, then head to our store locator to find Bio-K+ at a retailer near you or order online for home delivery.